iam-avinash-jagtap/Web-Application-Deployment-Using-AWS-Elastic-BeanStalk/readme.md

-# 🌐 Techaj Python Logging App Deployment on AWS Elastic Beanstalk
+# 🌐 Python App Deployment on AWS Elastic Beanstalk.
 The Techaj Python Logging App is a lightweight web application deployed on AWS Elastic Beanstalk.
 It demonstrates how to use a Python WSGI app with structured logging, IAM roles, and S3-based deployment.
 The app responds with a custom HTML page and logs incoming POST requests, making it ideal for learning cloud deployment basics with real-world scenarios.

 ## 📦 Prerequisites ✅